 A New Decade

-There is disagreement as to whether the second 10-year decade of this century begins this year, 2020, or next year, 2021.
+There is disagreement as to whether the third 10-year decade of this century began last year, 2020, or begins this year, 2021.
 That is, some believe the new decade runs from 2020 through 2029, while others believe the new decade runs from 2021 through 2030.

 The reasoning of those who feel that the next historical decade begins in 2021 is described in these two (among several other) articles: